 We certainly had our first clue.
 We asked a few questions and the staff at Hotel Sternen pointed us in the right direction.

-We start hiking.
-Everything is so green and beautiful although it is quite foggy with some drizzle.
-That does not deter me.
-(I lived in Seattle for several years and if you waited until the rain stopped in order to do something, you would not do anything.)
+We started hiking.
+Everything was so green and beautiful although it was quite foggy with some drizzle.
+That did not deter me.
+(I lived in Seattle for several years, and if you waited until the rain stopped in order to do something, you would not do anything.)

-We arrive at these steps.
-Things are looking up!
+We arrived at these steps.
+Things were looking up!

 Up up and away!!

-Then we take a left turn through the lush green path.
+Then we took a left turn through the lush green path.

-Then we turn right, then left then right and then….
+Then we turned right, then left, then right and then….